 I still stand behind all of these forecasts, but they are meant for the long term – twenty or thirty years into the future.
 And so, the question that many people want answered is about the situation at the present.
 Right here, right now.
 Luckily, DARPA has decided to provide an answer to that question.
 DARPA is one of the most interesting US agencies.
+Recently, DARPA’s Information Innovation Office has released a new Youtube clip explaining the state of the art of AI, outlining its capabilities in the present – and considering what it could do in the future.
 We Need a Plan for When AI Becomes Smarter Than Us.
 In Brief There will come a time when artificial intelligence systems are smarter than humans.

 Those in the field acknowledge progress is accelerating year by year, though it is still a manageable pace for us.
 The vast majority of work in the field these days actually builds on previous work done by other teams earlier the same year, in contrast to most other fields where references span decades.
 These Robots Learn New Tasks by Watching YouTube.
 Video Learning Cornell researchers are using instructional videos off the Internet to teach robots the step-by-step instructions required to perform certain tasks.